mobarakali/bootstrap-3/README.md

 ###Inline code

 I think you should use an
-'<addr>' element here instead.
-But I'm not sure how it works!
+'<addr>' element here instead.'<addr>' But I'm not sure how it works!